joshua-mo-143/leptos_axum_shuttle_ex/README.md

 `Trunk.toml` is configured to build the CSS automatically and build the static assets to the backend folder.

-Install trunk to client side render this bundle.
+While you're building the frontend, you can use trunk to client side render this bundle - you can install it like so:

 `cargo install trunk`
 Then the site can be served with `trunk serve --open`